-Additionally Esmeralda is a multi-award winning film composer.
-She has scored films and documentaries as well as commercials.
-Her film soundtracks have been screened at Cannes Film Festival Short Film Corner, New York Picture Start Film Festival, Montreal World Film Festival, London Independent Film Festival and many more.
+Esmeralda also composes for films, documentaries and commercials and has won several awards and nominations.
+Her soundtracks have been screened at Cannes Film Festival Short Film Corner, New York Picture Start Film Festival, Montreal World Film Festival, London Independent Film Festival.

 She won ‘Best Original Music’ at Los Angeles Independent Film Festival in 2015 and ‘Award of Excellence for Best Score’ Indie Fest Film Awards for ‘Cusp’ by Oliver Warren 2015.
 She was nominated for the British Composer Awards for her composition of Shakespeare’s ‘The Wind And The Rain’ which was performed at The Shakespeare’s Globe.

 Esmeralda has created the silent film and score for ‘The other ocean’, in collaboration with The Fretful Federation Mandolin Orchestra.
 This piece is part of the 2017/18 ‘Adopt a Composer’ scheme and Cinecity Film Festival Brighton in collaboration with Screen Archive South East.

 Picture: © Mischa Haller